tiwilliam/logstash-filter-base64/README.md

   Append values to the `tags` field on encode/decode failure.
 Defaults to `["_base64failure"]`.

+* **strict**

+  Toggle Base64 de- and encoding mode.
+With strict = true the plugin complies with RFC 4648, otherwise with RFC 2045.
+Defaults to `true`

 ## Changelog

 You can read about all changes in [CHANGELOG.md](CHANGELOG.md).